Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Appalachian State Stats and Trends

-- This year, the Mountaineers won ATS in their only game as an underdog of 3.5 points or more.
+- The Mountaineers have been underdogs by 4 points or more once this year and covered the spread.

-- Appalachian State's games this season have gone over the total in three out of six opportunities (50%).
+- Appalachian State's games this season have hit the over three times in six opportunities (50%).

-- When Appalachian State records more than 15.0 points, it is 3-2 against the spread and 4-1 overall.
+- When Appalachian State puts up more than 15.0 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Appalachian State totals over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Appalachian State churns out over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Mountaineers have turned the ball over 10 times this season, eight more turnovers than the Chanticleers have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.